 If you recognize aggressive behaviors in your dog, don’t hesitate to reach out for help, because problems tend to worsen if you don’t take action.
 There are many behaviorists in our area that can help if you see concerning behavior from your dog.
 There are also low cost veterinary and behavior programs for those who need them.

-And remember, even if you own the dog or know the owner, it’s important to report bites.
+And remember, even if you own the dog or know the owner, if a dog bite happens in Dane County, report it!
 Call (608) 255-2345 and ask for an Animal Services Officer.